 Giles Round: The Director

-As part of a special collaboration with Nostell, Round also presented an exhibition at The Hepworth Wakefield, reflecting on the entrepreneurship of Chippendale and responding to an influential exhibition by Helen Kapp staged at the former Wakefield Art Gallery in 1959, Living Today: An Exhibition of Modern Interiors.
+As part of this special collaboration with Nostell, in 2018, Round also presented an exhibition at The Hepworth Wakefield, which reflected on the entrepreneurship of Chippendale and responding to an influential exhibition by Helen Kapp staged at the former Wakefield Art Gallery in 1959, Living Today: An Exhibition of Modern Interiors.